 Employment Responsibilities and Rights for Caregivers

 Ideally, a workplace is where people can come together to accomplish common goals.
-Unfortunately, workplace discrimination and harassment often get in the way normal operations — in particular, employees commonly face discrimination because of their family responsibilities.
+Unfortunately, workplace discrimination and harassment often get in the way of normal operations — in particular, employees commonly face discrimination because of their family responsibilities.
 This happens when employees who act as caregivers to loved ones and family members are treated less favorably at work.
 This includes parents with small children, adults who are taking care of aging parents, or workers who take care of loved ones or family members who are ill or disabled.
 Employees who are pregnant or who employers think may become pregnant in the future also often face discrimination.

 Like other forms of discrimination and harassment in the workplace, discrimination against employees because of their caregiver responsibilities shouldn’t be tolerated.
 In the worst cases, family responsibilities discrimination can result in a hostile work environment and even retaliation against employees who complain.
 While there are no federal laws in place related to caregiver discrimination, employees may be covered thanks to other protections, like the Equal Pay Act and the Family and Medical Leave Act.
 There may also be additional state and local regulations that protect workers who are caregivers from unfair discrimination.